 The Department Of Labor provides Unemployment Insurance (UI) benefits if you lose your job through no fault of your own.
 But the question is, can you collect your unemployment if you quit a job?
 The answer, Depends.

-If you quit your job voluntarily without good cause, you cannot collect your unemployment benefits.
+you cannot collect unemployment if you quit your job voluntarily without good cause.
 But if you had a good reason as defined by your state, you may qualify for benefits.

 Good Cause To Quit Your Job

 There may be several good reasons for leaving a job.
 But not all entitle you to qualify for benefits.
-You have good cause to leave a job if, in the same situation, any ordinary person would have left his/her job.
+You have good cause to leave a job if, in the same situation, any ordinary person would have left his or her job.

 Reasons Considered As Good Cause